 Uber in Mexico is safe to use and that’s one of the main reasons it’s very popular among people.
 So rest assured in that respect.

 Make sure to check Uber’s site regularly for any updates.
-Cities rarely change, but they occasionally cease operations like they did in Cancún a few years ago.
+Cities rarely change, but they occasionally cease operations as they did in Cancún a few years ago.
 They eventually started operations again.

 As always, feel free to leave your comments and questions below.
 I’ll get back to you as soon as possible.
 See you soon!